fxxmiles/CANONGIT/canon1.md

 monitoring as a method to improve health care services in the hospitals, modification in the behaviour of subjects -i.e. hospital staff or patients- is indeed, what is desired.
-Sykes (1978) explains the concept of reactivity by introducing the concept of ?observer?s effect?, which is the change in the behaviour of the subject as a consequence of the observer?s presence.
-In this part of the canon, the focus of interest regarding the implementation of monitoring and feedback programs in healthcare will be more about hospital staff?s behaviour and patients’ behaviour in attending their appointments.
-There are many studies aimed at improving staff?s behaviour and accordingly service quality in hospitals through implementation of monitoring and feedback mechanisms.
+Sykes (1978) explains the concept of reactivity by introducing the concept of *observer’s effect*, which is the change in the behaviour of the subject as a consequence of the observer’s presence.
+In this part of the canon, the focus of interest regarding the implementation of monitoring and feedback programs in healthcare will be more about hospital staff’s behaviour and patients’ behaviour in attending their appointments.
+There are many studies aimed at improving staff’s behaviour and accordingly service quality in hospitals through implementation of monitoring and feedback mechanisms.
-Analysing the effect of monitoring and feedback on hospital staff?s behaviour regarding things like hand hygiene and surgical safety checklists is a common practice, because these have huge consequences for people?s health who visit the hospitals.
+Analysing the effect of monitoring and feedback on hospital staff?s behaviour regarding things like hand hygiene and surgical safety checklists is a common practice, because these have huge consequences for people’s health who visit the hospitals.
 Millions of people get health care-associated infections in hospitals every year, which in turn cause significant number of deaths.
 Hand hygiene, for example, is a crucial factor in preventing health care-associated infections as